devals94/hadoop-proof-of-concept/README.md

 8. To pick any value from Bucket after partitioning.

 Pig is shown on 2016 Olympics in Rio de Janerio Dataset.

+Objective with Pig is to determine:
+1. Find total participants by country.
+2. Find total male & female participants.
+3. Find total male participants per country and female participants by country.
+4. Find total gold & silver won.
+5. Find oldest participant.
+6. Find youngest participant.
+7. Find number of participants with respect to a particular sport & country.
+8. Find total participants per sport.

+Sqoop is shown on Loandata Dataset.

+Objective with Sqoop is:
+To show export & import commands using sqoop.